google/comprehensive-rust/src/exercises/bare-metal/rtc.md

 # RTC driver

 The QEMU aarch64 virt machine has a [PL031][1] real-time clock at 0x9010000.
-For this exercise, you should write a driver for it and use it to print the current time to the serial console.
+For this exercise, you should write a driver for it.

+1. Use it to print the current time to the serial console.
 You can use the [`chrono`][2] crate for date/time formatting.
+2. Use the match register and raw interrupt status to busy-wait until a given time, e.g. 3 seconds in the future.
+(Call [`core::hint::spin_loop`][3] inside the loop.)

 Download the [exercise template](../../comprehensive-rust-exercises.zip) and look in the `rtc` directory for the following files.